marioy47/blog-site/posts/node-learn-notes/index.md

 Definition:

-> A proxy for a value that will eventually become available
+The definition is **A proxy for a value that will eventually become available**.

 _Promisify_ is a technique where you create a function that takes a callback and returns a promise.